-Microsoft's Activision takeover blocked in UK
+Microsoft's deal to buy Call of Duty maker Activision Blizzard blocked in UK

 - Published